Browndown Battery: Browndown Camp

 Browndown Camp at the site was a barracks facility with an attached assault course and a 25-metre small arms firing range.
 The fort itself was utilized in some defensive tactical training, but was too small for use in OBUA (Operations in Built Up Areas) exercises.
-The Camp was used by Her Majesty's Naval Service's Royal Marines' Small Arms Corps from 1922 to 1959; the British Army's South East District command as a Minor Training Facility in 1961, and by 121 Weekend Training Centre up to the mid-1970s.
+The Camp was used by the Royal Marines' Small Arms Corps from 1922 to 1959; the British Army's South East District command as a Minor Training Facility in 1961, and by 121 Weekend Training Centre up to the mid-1970s.
 Subsequently, its facilities were used by the ACF, CCF, ATC and the Territorial Army.

-In 2002 it was used as the setting for the historical reality series Lads' Army as a mock 1950's British Army National Service training course, and was utilised again times in 2005 by the series renamed Bad Lads' Army as a mock Officer Cadet School.
+In 2002 it was used as the setting for the historical reality series Lads' Army as a mock 1950's British Army National Service training course, and was utilised a second time in 2005 by the series renamed Bad Lads' Army as a mock Officer Cadet School.

 In 2009 the Ministry of Defence concluded in a review of its estates that Browndown Camp was surplus to requirement and it was closed.
 The site was released and sold to a private contractor for £754,000 in 2012.
 The beach at the site is still used for military training in Amphibious Warfare given its vicinity to the Marchwood Military Port.